Mokapon/advent-of-code/README.md

 * I deleted my code for 2016, day 14 by accident... ;0; Maybe I'll redo it, but it's not interesting graphically, and pretty similar to [this 2015 puzzle](https://mokapon.github.io/advent-of-code/year/2015/day/4/index.html).
 * Yes I could try to display Regexp matches interstingly for some of these puzzles.
 I'm thinking about it.

+## Template
+* Fill free to use and modify the template I created.
+Please link to this page when you do.
+You can find a clean template [right here](./year/20XX).